Belin1234/Pinball/README.md

 ## License

 This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
 Check [LICENSE](LICENSE) for further details.

+When we deliver we had a problem with the link and has not left here you have sent it by gmail also those that we passed